What to modify? Foundations of general relativity

 (D1): Energy is related to geometry, through the Einstein equation:

-\[\boxed{R_{\mu\nu} - \frac{1}{2}R g_{\mu\nu} = \frac{8\pi G}{c^4}T_{\mu\nu} - \Lambda g_{\mu\nu}}\]where $R_{\mu\nu}$ and $R$ are contractions of the Riemann curvature associated to $\Gamma$ defined as $R=$.
+\[\boxed{R_{\mu\nu} - \frac{1}{2}R g_{\mu\nu} = \frac{8\pi G}{c^4}T_{\mu\nu} - \Lambda g_{\mu\nu}}\]where the Ricci tensor is the contraction of the Riemann tensor on its first and third indices,

 (D2): Matter fields obey their special-relativistic field equations in any local inertial frame (minimal coupling).

-\[\boxed{\mathcal{L} = \sqrt{-g}\left(\frac{1}{16 \pi G}(R - 2\Lambda) + \mathcal{L}_m\right)}\]which encodes both Einstein equations (D1) when varying with respect to $g$ and the equation of matter of fields (D2) when varying with respect to them.
+\[\boxed{S = \int\sqrt{-|g|}\left(\frac{1}{16 \pi G}(R - 2\Lambda) + \mathcal{L}_m(\psi)\right) \text{d}^4x}\]where \(\vert g \vert\) is the determinant of the metric $g$ allowing to define the volume form $\sqrt{-\vert g\vert}\text{d}^4x$.
+This action encodes both Einstein equations (D1) when varying with respect to $g$ and the equation of matter of fields (D2) when varying with respect to $\psi$.

 Proof